iver-ics/iver-ctf-2021/README.md

 > If you write your own writeups and feel to share them, please add a PR to
 > this repository with link to your writeup above.

+## License

+This repository does not employ any open source license (yet).
+This means all content inside this repository falls under EU's copyright laws.

 ---

 Maintained by [Iver](https://www.iver.com/en).